aliclarke206/Shopping_List/README.md

 # Shopping List
 This is a simple Webapp designed to help the user keep track of a shopping list.
 Users can log into their own account to delete and update their list as they go.
 ## Features
+The user is easily able to login to their own profile.
+They can add items, delete individual items and also delete the entire list.
+Users are able to log in, login out and also register for a new account.
+The app is also responsive to different screens sizes.
 ### Features to still implement

 * Google Auth- I tried to use Google Auth which I have never used before but unfortunately I just keep getting errors with my code so I decided to use an alternative method to enable me to move on with the project and use my time more efficently.
-* CheckBox Function - So users could tick off what items already been got.
+* CheckBox Function - So users could tick off items.
+* A better UX design throughout the web app if time permitted.
 ## Technologies Used
-### LAnguages,Frameworks, Libraries & Programs Used
+### Languages,Frameworks, Libraries & Programs Used
 1. CSS programming language
 2. HTML programming language
 3. Python programming language